NuNetwork/documentation/_kb/nu-raspberry-minting.md

 The Raspberry Pi is a cheap (~40$) and efficient device with enough computational power to let you mint.

-In this minimal tutorial we will see how to setup a minting machine, not a [full node](https://bitcoin.org/en/full-node#other-linux-distributions).
+In this minimal tutorial we will see how to setup a minting machine which is different from a [full node](https://bitcoin.org/en/full-node#other-linux-distributions).
 For security reasons full nodes and minting nodes should be kept separated.

 NOTE : in this tutorial we use pico as text editor, but feel free to use any other editor (nano, vi, etc ...).